Volkswagen Extended Warranty: Cost, Coverage and Plans

 Volkswagen extended warranty coverage

 Volkswagen calls its official extended warranties Drive Easy Vehicle Service Protection Plans, but that name is often shortened to just Drive Easy Protection Plans.
-These vehicle service contracts are designed to effectively extend some or all of the protection offered by your four-year/50,000-mile VW factory warranty.
-That means if your Volkswagen breaks down and the issue is caused by a covered component, a VW extended warranty will pay for the repairs.
+These vehicle service contracts are designed to effectively extend some or all of the protection offered by your 4-year/50,000-mile VW factory warranty.

 VW, like many automakers, measures its extended warranty terms from when the covered vehicle was first sold, not when the warranty was purchased.

-Also, while VW’s extended warranty brochure indicates that coverage for these plans can extend to 10 years or 120,000 miles (whichever comes first), the longest warranty we were able to get quotes for from our Volkswagen dealer was seven years or 100,000 miles, even for a brand-new VW.
+Also, while VW’s extended warranty brochure indicates that coverage for these plans can extend to 10 years or 120,000 miles (whichever comes first), the longest warranty we were able to get quotes for from our Volkswagen dealer was 7 years/100,000 miles, even for a brand-new VW.
 Your experience may vary.

 Volkswagen extended warranty benefits